HTTPArchive/almanac.httparchive.org/src/content/en/2019/accessibility.md

 2. `maximum-scale` set to `1`, `1.0`, etc

 Sadly, developers have misused this so much that almost one out of every three sites on mobile (32.21%) disable this feature, and Apple (as of iOS 10) no longer allows web-developers to disable zooming.
-Mobile Safari simply [ignores the tag](https://archive.org/details/ios-10-beta-release-notes).
+Mobile Safari simply <a hreflang="en" href="https://archive.org/details/ios-10-beta-release-notes">ignores the tag</a>.
 All sites, no matter what, can be zoomed and scaled on newer iOS devices.

 {{ figure_markup(
   image="fig2.png",